Ekanpat/Kickstarter_analysis/Kickstarter Analysis/Readme.md.md

 3. Analysis of Outcomes Based on Subcategory Statistics

-By filterning the USA data campaign, we found that 525 kickstarters campaigns in theater were successful.
+By filtering the USA data campaign, we found that 525 kickstarters campaigns in theater were successful.
 The chart below highlights the trend.

 ![image_name](Subcategory%20Statistics.png)